liviachang/DiscoverTED/README.md

-# HappyLearning: A TED Talk Recommender to Learn Deeper and Wider
+# DiscoverTED: A TED Talk Recommender to Learn Deeper and Wider

 This is a 2-week capstone project for my Galvanize Data Science Immersive program.
 The goal is to build a TED talk recommender for people to learn deeper and